1. Home

 5. Check for loose shingles: Wind-driven water can work its way under missing or faulty shingles, so you should contact a roofing professional for a thorough inspection.

-7. Check your fence posts: Inspect the stability of your fence by giving each post a good shake, since the ones that aren’t secure can topple over with strong winds and become projectiles in a hurricane.
+6. Check your fence posts: Inspect the stability of your fence by giving each post a good shake, since the ones that aren’t secure can topple over with strong winds and become projectiles in a hurricane.

-9. Inspect your chimney: Ensure that your chimney flashing is in good condition and you can tightly close the chimney when necessary to protect your home from water damage.
+8. Inspect your chimney: Ensure your chimney flashing is in good condition and you can tightly close the chimney when necessary to protect your home from water damage.
 Signs like leaking from the outside or inside of the chimney, or water stains on the interior of the ceiling call for repair.

-How to Prevent Storm Damage with Annual Projects
+How to Prevent Storm Damage With Annual Projects

-4. Check for drainage problems: Review your home’s entire drainage system, as standing water and debris can harm your roof and foundation during hurricanes and other major storms.
+3. Check for drainage problems: Review your home’s entire drainage system, as standing water and debris can harm your roof and foundation during hurricanes and other major storms.

-7. Increase your protection against wildfires: Remove any accumulated vegetative debris and consider using home hardening techniques for roofs, vents, and windows.
+6. Increase your protection against wildfires: Remove any accumulated vegetative debris and consider using home hardening techniques for roofs, vents, and windows.

-9. Install storm shutters: Heavy rains and strong winds can damage your windows, so impact-resistant shutters can help protect your windows against extreme conditions.
+8. Install storm shutters: Heavy rains and strong winds can damage your windows, so impact-resistant shutters can help protect your windows against extreme conditions.

-10. Seal basement walls: Applying a basement sealer can prevent flooding and leaks during hurricanes.
+9. Seal basement walls: Applying a basement sealer can prevent flooding and leaks during hurricanes.
 Many such solutions are do-it-yourself, although a few may require professional help.

 Step 01